guywilson/ccalc/README.md

 	& (AND), | (OR), ~ (XOR)
 	<< (left shift), >> (right shift)
 	^ (power, e.g. x to the power of y)
+	: (root, e.g. x : y - the yth root of x)

 	Nesting is achieved with braces ()

 ## Functions supported: